YOUR GUIDE TO

 Beckenham

 Often described and ‘green and leafy’ the gardens and surrounding at Archer Thorrington are best experienced than described.
-Set in the quiet and sheltered “Beckenham Loop’ area, the village and care home offers peace and tranquillity in extensive park like surroundings.
+Set in the quiet and sheltered “Beckenham Loop’ area, the village offers peace and tranquillity in extensive park like surroundings.

 Beckenham